 Playwriting for Ex-prisoners

-Synergy’s annual FREE playwriting course for ex-prisoners is now in progress.
-Working with the team at Theatre 503 in Battersea writers are learning how to write a new play from scratch, in 10 weeks, ending with a presentation of their work, performed by a company of professional actors.
+Synergy’s annual FREE playwriting course for ex-prisoners will return this Autumn.
+Working with the team at Theatre 503 in Battersea writers will learn how to write a new play from scratch, in 10 weeks, ending with a presentation of their work, performed by a company of professional actors.

 The course is a practical introduction to playwriting designed to help participants bring original stories to life on stage.
 Previous courses have been hosted at The Royal Court, The Tricycle Theatre and Hampstead Theatres and taught by Ola Animashawun, Michael Bhim, Jane Bodie, Rebecca Lenkiewicz, Evan Placey and Charlotte Thompson.
 Extracts from all the plays were performed by professional casts in script-in-hand readings to an invited audience.